Professor Reilly discusses the first year of Texas Immersive

 Yes.
 I have students from a variety of schools.
 So far, I’ve had advertising and PR students and RTF majors.
 Outside of Moody, I’ve had Education, Psychology, Arts Entertainment Technology, and Computer Science majors.
 I've also had Integrated Media MFA students from the College of Fine Arts as Texas Immersive welcomes both undergraduate and graduate students.

 It feels healthy to be interdisciplinary.
-I want this (TXI) to be an interdisciplinary major one day, and a lot of these students are not just taking the sequence …they are getting involved in extra-curricular opportunties associated with Texas Immersive.
+I want this (TXI) to be an interdisciplinary major one day, and a lot of these students are not just taking the sequence …they are getting involved in extra-curricular opportunities associated with Texas Immersive.
 I oversee innovation and entrepreneurship for Moody and as part of that, many of the client projects are being extended to the Imagine Lab, the experience lab for faculty and students to explore and research the future of media.
-So, the students have this home base where they tinker and share their knowledge with each other, host events throughout the year and promote the future and what Moody is offering in this space via our newsletter and social media strategy.
+So, the students have this home base where they tinker and share their knowledge with each other, host events throughout the year, and promote the future and what Moody is offering in this space via our newsletter and social media strategy.
 Cumulatively, this gets Texas Immersive students involved in building innovation here at Moody College of Communication.

 I am loving it!
 I love that this program has launched – it pushes Stan Richards School into exploring what the future of an agency could look like and include new roles yet to be developed in our field.
 Talk about a major shift this Spring, within 2 weeks everyone moved home, and we all went online.

-To a lot of people, that change was like not their normal, but Immersive we live in virtual, we live in this world, so the importance of our field exponentially grew.
+To a lot of people, that change was not their normal, but Immersive we live in virtual, we live in this world, so the importance of our field exponentially grew.
 The whole idea of production going virtual is what we talk about, it’s in what we teach and it’s how you engage audiences that are social distancing.
 We can connect through digital means and this is something the students are thinking about.
 I feel like my students in Texas immersive are preparing for jobs that don't exist yet and they'll be able leaders to help design this new future.